 To minimize the lone wolf Lego piece finding its way underfoot or in the vacuum , I tried organizing Lego pieces by throwing them in various bins by Lego theme.
 That method didn't work because my kids liked to mix the parts to create something new.

-Then I sewed a large denim bag with a drawstring to make for a quick clean up.
+Then, I sewed a large denim bag with a drawstring to make for a quick clean-up.
 But, when the Lego collection got too large, it was not feasible to carry them around.

-Sort Lego pieces the purchase plastic bins.
+Sort Lego pieces and purchase plastic bins.

-Sort smaller collections into smaller lock lid bins.
+Sort smaller collections into smaller lock-lid bins.